ibnutriyuono/pemodelan-simulasi-antrian/README.md

 * **Mohammad Rizki Ramadhan** - *Initial work* - [rizkirama46](https://github.com/rizkirama46)

 See also the list of [contributors](https://github.com/ibnutriyuono/pemodelan-simulasi-antrian/contributors) who participated in this project.

+See also the list of [task](https://github.com/ibnutriyuono/pemodelan-simulasi-antrian/projects) in this project.